Cybersex: California

 California has one such broad law about prostitution, and the California supreme court ruled in Wooten v.
 Superior Court that physical contact is necessary for a prostitution conviction.
 However, this only protects long distance buyers of cybersex in that state and may not apply to all sellers of cybersex services.

 Sellers of cybersex in California may still be convicted under existing prostitution laws.
 Court cases such as Pryor v.
 Municipal Court and People v.
 Hill determined that touching of genitals, buttocks, or the female breast is essential to a prostitution conviction.
 As a result, physical touching between two sellers of during a live cybersex service "for the purpose of sexual arousal", and coupled with "money or other considerations", may in fact qualify as prostitution.

 Wisconsin

 Buyers of cybersex services have more criminal liability under solicitation of prostitution laws than act-of-prostitution laws.
 For example, the Wisconsin Supreme Court ruled that illegal solicitation of prostitution can occur with a lack of physical contact.
 Wisconsin v.
 Kittilstad ruled that simply offering money to view people having in-person sex, even from a distance, counts as solicitation of prostitution.

 Wisconsin also explicitly criminalizes offers or requests of non-marital sexual intercourse for anything of value.
 This allows for criminal prosecution of non-marital, paid cybersex acts where at least one party resides in Wisconsin and at least one party has physical sex as part of the cybersex act.

 Measures undertaken by cybersex sites to avoid criminal liability

-To reduce the potential of criminal liability in cybersex selling, VoyeurDorm.com, implemented a "no sex on camera" policy.
+To reduce the potential of criminal liability in cybersex selling, Voyeur Dorm, the operator of a controversial voyeurism-focused website, implemented a "no sex on camera" policy.
+The site was ordered to shut down in 1999, with an unsuccessful appeal two years later.